2020 Summer Olympics: Sports

-The event program for the 2020 Summer Olympics was approved by the IOC executive board on 9 June 2017.
+The event program for the Games was approved by the IOC executive board on June 9, 2017.
 IOC president Thomas Bach stated that their goal was to give the Games "youthful" and "urban" appeal, and to increase the number of female participants.

 The Games featured 339 medal events in 33 different sports, encompassing a total of 51 disciplines.
 Karate, sport climbing, surfing, and skateboarding made their Olympic debut, while baseball and softball also made a one-off return to the Summer Olympics for the first time since 2008.
-15 new events within existing sports were also added, including 3×3 basketball, freestyle BMX, and the return of madison cycling, as well as nine new mixed events in several sports (table tennis, archery, judo, shooting (3), triathlon, 4 × 400 m relay running and 4 × 100 m medley swimming).
+15 new events within existing sports were also added, including 3×3 basketball, freestyle BMX, and the return of madison cycling, as well as nine new mixed events in several sports (table tennis, archery, judo, shooting (3), triathlon, 4 × 400 m relay running, and 4 × 100 m medley swimming).

 In the list below, the number of events in each discipline is noted in parentheses.